roleyfoley/HanMadeHomemadeStatic/www/_products/peachy-keen-muesli.md

 LIMITED EDITION\!&nbsp;

 A muesli that will put a swing in your step.
-Bursting with the vibrant flavours of succulent cherries, juicy peaches and buttery macadamias, this limited edition blend with satisfy that rumbling tummy.&nbsp;&nbsp;
+Bursting with the vibrant flavours of succulent cherries, juicy peaches and buttery macadamias, this limited edition blend will satisfy that rumbling tummy.&nbsp;&nbsp;

 Ingredients are mindfully selected to create a unique and delicious blend and sourced locally to support a thriving community.
 Whether you sprinkle it on your yoghurt, drown it in milk, spoon it into your smoothie or eat it by the handful, you choose your breakfast adventure.